Hard Rock Hotel & Casino Atlantic City: 1983–2016: As Trump Taj Mahal

-In 1996, Trump's new publicly traded company Trump Hotels & Casino Resorts purchased Taj Mahal in a transaction that valued the property at $890 million.
+In 1996, Trump's new publicly traded company, Trump Hotels & Casino Resorts, purchased Taj Mahal in a transaction that valued the property at $890 million.
 In the 1990s, Trump's Taj Mahal casino was "the world's largest, most flamboyant casino" and Trump took on an "enormous amount of debt" to launch it.
 During eighteen months after its April 2, 1990 opening, when the Casino was on the verge of bankruptcy, it became the "preferred gambling spot for Russian mobsters living in Brooklyn, according to federal investigators who tracked organized crime in New York City".
-In 1998 Department of the Treasury’s Financial Crimes Enforcement Network announced that Trump Taj Mahal Associates had paid a civil money penalty of $477,000 for failing to file reports required by the Bank Secrecy Act.
+In 1998, Department of the Treasury's Financial Crimes Enforcement Network announced that Trump Taj Mahal Associates had paid a civil money penalty of $477,000 for failing to file reports required by the Bank Secrecy Act.
 In 2001, the building hosted the UFC 31 and UFC 32 events, which were the first UFC cards held during the leadership of Dana White.

 The Taj Mahal was the highest grossing casino in the city until the opening of The Borgata in 2003.
-In 2008, The Chairman Tower opened, bringing the complex to over 2,000 rooms.

-In 2013, the Taj Mahal opened the nation's first casino strip club, featuring scantily clad dancers.
+On October 2, 2008, the Chairman Tower opened, bringing the complex to over 2,000 rooms.
+In July 2013, the Taj Mahal opened the nation's first casino strip club, featuring scantily clad dancers.